wp-plugins/wp-mollom/README.txt

 * Although this plugin can be used on Wordpress MU, it is not designed nor supported to do so.
 Wordpress MU will be fully supported in future versions.
-* The backend handling and storing of data has been significantly changed.
+* The backend handling and storing of data has been significantly changed since version 0.4.0.
 The plugin will try to convert the  existing data if you used an earlier version of the plugin.* If you don't set policy mode, comments will not  pass through the Mollom filter yet they are treated in the default fashion.
 This means a Mollom session ID will not be assigned to them.
 This ID is necessary for moderation.
 As a result, these comments will not show up in the mollom moderation queue.
-* The plugin works with Wordpress 2.6 but doesn't yet support the SSL extensions released with Wordpress 2.6.
+* The plugin works with Wordpress 2.6 but doesn't yet support the new SSL extensions released with Wordpress 2.6 yet.
-* The plugin is compatible with version 2.2.2 of WP OpenID.
+* The plugin is compatible with version 2.2.2 (and up) of WP OpenID.

 == Screenshots ==